russellasagna/Minesweeper/README.md

 # Next Steps

+- Transition to a more "data-centric" approach by storing Objects/Arrays instead of DOM elements
 - Use a rectangular board (m x n)
 - Render tiles using the DOM (larger board sizes, higher difficulty)
 - Add a sweep of tiles at the first click event